BoidCMS/boidcms.github.io/developer/plugin-basics.md

 ```

 ### Languages
-Each plugin should have a folder `langs`, Inside this folder you can create many different language files for each language.
+Each plugin should have a folder `lang`, Inside this folder you can create many different language files for each language.

 #### English
 `en.json`